zopefoundation/zope.testbrowser/src/zope/testbrowser/README.txt

     HTTPError: HTTP Error 404: Not Found

-Note that the above error was thrown by ``mechanize`` and not by the publisher.
+Note that the above error was thrown by ``mechanize`` and not by the application.
 For debugging purposes, however, it can be very useful to see the original exception caused by the application.
 In those cases you can set the ``handleErrors`` property of the browser to ``False``.
 It is defaulted to ``True``: